Please get in touch with us contact usif you have any questions or comments or would like some encouragement.

 The Bible says in Matthew 10:32-33, “Everyone who confesses me before men, I will confess him before the Father who is in heaven.
 And whoever shall deny me before men, I will deny him before the Father who is in heaven.”
 You can’t be a secret admirer of Christ and shouldn’t want to be.
 There’s nothing to be embarrassed about.
 To have eternal life isn’t going to go against the grain, but that’s your public commitment.

 God bless all of you.
 Thank-you. – Pistol Pete Maravich

 I believe that Curry is probably one of the most amazing shooters of all time.
 You can put an outspoken believer on the list.
 Not only does Steph point people to Christ in many interviews, but he literally almost every three-pointer he makes.
 Curry says he hits his chest to represent that his heart is God’s, and he points to heaven to remind himself that he’s playing for Him.

 Sharing Stephen’s Faith!

 Stephen Curry said, “Each game is an opportunity to be on a great stage and be a witness for Christ.
-When I step on the floor, people should know who I represent, who I believe in.”
-Curry says that he gave his life to Christ and now has an obligation to share the Word with others, such as his teammates.
+When I step on the floor, people should know who I represent and believe in.”
+Curry says that he gave his life to Christ and now must share the Word with others, such as his teammates.
 Curry once said, “There’s more to me than just the jersey I wear, and that’s Christ living inside of me.”

 I Can Do All Things!

-Stephen Curry is a superstar, and two-time MVP point guard is an outspoken Christian who wears Scripture on his playing shoes that says, “I can do all things,” referring to Philippians 4:13 (“I can do all things through Christ who strengthens me.”)
+Stephen Curry, a superstar ad wo-time MVP point guard, is an outspoken Christian who wears Scripture on his playing shoes that says, “I can do all things,” referring to Philippians 4:13 (“I can do all things through Christ who strengthens me.”)